PederHA/inginious-coding-style/README.md

 # INGInious Coding Style Grader

-A plugin for INGInious that aims to allow teachers to grade several aspect of a student submission's code style.
+A plugin for INGInious that allows tutors to grade several aspect of student submissions' coding style.

 ## Installation